 While technology has been his primary focus, he also worked with the Science Museum on a sustainability project in 2003/4 and the launch of Blue and Green Tomorrow (still available online), another sustainability-focused title.

 In recent years he co-founded THINGUIDES which publishes technology guides for business people, its CGI-sponsored Cyber Security for Business is in its second edition.
-He also co-founded ESTIME, a training business focused on the need for security specialists to engage with the media and stakeholders such as the board and sensitive customers, usually at times of stress such as a data breach.

 Before all the foregoing, one of his jobs was selling newspapers on the Champs-Elysées in Paris.